MicrosoftDocs/mixed-reality/mixed-reality-docs/system-gesture.md

 :::row-end:::

 ## Wrist button
-In HoloLens 2, we replaced the Bloom gesture with a wrist button, allowing for a more Instinctual Interaction that requires no additional teaching.
-By showing users the button on the wrist, they can intuitively reach out and press it with the other hand.
+In HoloLens 2, we replaced the Bloom gesture with a virtual wrist button that allows for more instinctual interactions that require no additional teaching.
+By showing users the button on the wrist, they can intuitively reach out and press it with their other hand.

 :::row:::
     :::column:::